faenrandir/a_careful_examination/documents/miscellaneous/banned-from-the-lds-subreddit.md

 > D&C 27 didn't originally include the mention of Peter, James, and John, which is in Jeremy's next point that you'll go over next week.

 dice1899 [responded in some depth](https://www.reddit.com/r/lds/comments/r5i0sz/part_44_ces_letter_priesthood_restoration/hmqjsm0/) to `WooperSlim`'s long comment, but didn't mention anything about their point about D&C 27.
-I felt like the point was very salient to her post, and so I decided to restate the point along with a helpful resource (which is derived 100% from lds published resources in their complete context).
+I had gone to the comments to make this very point, and I felt like it was very salient to her post.
+I decided to restate the point along with a helpful resource (which is derived 100% from lds published resources in their complete context).

 ## The catalytic comment

-So, on Tuesday, November 30, 2021 at 18:26:51 MST, [I commented](https://www.reddit.com/r/lds/comments/r5i0sz/part_44_ces_letter_priesthood_restoration/hmqmact/) (moderator removed):
+On Tuesday, November 30, 2021 at 18:26:51 MST, [I commented](https://www.reddit.com/r/lds/comments/r5i0sz/part_44_ces_letter_priesthood_restoration/hmqmact/) (moderator removed):

 > > D&C 27 didn't originally include the mention of Peter, James, and John, which is in Jeremy's next point that you'll go over next week.